The University of Worcester is a close-knit and high-achieving community where students are supported to succeed at every level.

 We have deliberately chosen to develop our facilities differently, creating places that are open to all and that are conducive to co-operation and success.

 Worcester is a leader in sustainability and climate change research, teaching and engagement.
+The University received First Class Honours in the 2022 People and Planet University Sustainability League, ranking 14th overall.
+Worcester was named Sustainability Institution of the Year in the Green Gown Awards 2019.
 Our campus is a living laboratory for developing, testing and implementing solutions that enhance the health of people and planet.

 The University of Worcester making the news